QuantEcon/lecture-source-py/source/rst/arma.rst

-If we look carefully, things look good: the spectrum is the flat line at :math:`10^0` at the very top of the spectrum graphs, which is at it should be
+If we look carefully, things look good: the spectrum is the flat line at :math:`10^0` at the very top of the spectrum graphs, which is at it should be.

 Also